cibotech/scalastan/README.md

 This will return the mean with the same shape as the input parameter.
 Note that the Scala data structure is indexed from zero (instead of one as it is in Stan).

+For convenience, there is also a `get` method on `StanResults` to access the input data.

 The results object also has a `summary` method to output a summary of results like the `stansummary` program:
 ```scala